KamranAzeem/learn-kubernetes/kubeadm/README.md

 * **OS:** Any recent version of Fedora/CentOS/RHEL or Debian based OS.
 This guide uses Fedora 28
 * **Disk Partitioning:** No swap - must disable swap partition during OS installation in order for the kubelet to work properly.
 See: [https://github.com/kubernetes/kubernetes/issues/53533](https://github.com/kubernetes/kubernetes/issues/53533) for details on why disable swap.
 Swap may seem a good idea, it is not - on Kubernetes!
 * **SELinux:** Disable SELinux / App Armour.
+* Should have some sort of DNS for infrastructure network.

 ## OS setup: